 There are eight fences and five hurdles per circuit at Sedgefield.
 The the soft fences generally thought to be on the easier side for a National Hunt track.

 According to jockey Mick Fitzgerald, a ‘fast and accurate jumper’ is typically the safest bet for racing at Sedgefield; But the softness of the fences tends to allow jockeys to get away with riding somewhat less graceful horses than required for other tracks with stiffer fences.

 These benevolent fences also have the positive side-effect of lowering casualty rates and fallers.
 That’s an aspect especially rare in and around the home straights of such courses.

-When the harsh northern winter sets in and underfoot conditions become sodden, jockeys tend to favour taking the ‘golden highway’ by the stand-side rail as the quickest racing line, heading back to the paddock past the entrance gate onto the track.
+When the harsh northern winter sets in, underfoot conditions become sodden.
+Jockeys tend to favour taking the ‘golden highway’ by the stand-side rail as the quickest racing line.
+This is to head back to the paddock past the entrance gate onto the track.

-This strategy is particularly useful for hurdle races and is of key importance for riders and punters alike looking to bag the victory.
+That strategy is particularly useful for hurdle races; It is of key importance for riders and punters alike looking to bag the victory.

-The entire track is compact and tight, with the hurdles track running down the outside of the chase course particularly sharp.
+The entire track is compact and tight.
+The hurdles track running down the outside of the chase course particularly sharp.
 Jockey Aidan Coleman has commented that there is not much space for horses from the outset, so position is of key importance as there is often ‘plenty of pace on’.